rust-lang/reference/src/items/external-blocks.md

 ```

 r[items.extern.abi.standard]
-There are five ABI strings which are cross-platform, and which all compilers
+The following ABI strings are supported on all platforms:
-are guaranteed to support:

 r[items.extern.abi.rust]
 * `unsafe extern "Rust"` -- The default ABI when you write a normal `fn foo()` in any